We spoke with Cheryl about the many different ways she’s used celebrities in her organization – including how she got Oprah’s attention!

-If you go to TheGivingMovement.org and click on our videos, you’ll see that I have interviewed Russell Simmons and Magic Johnson about their philanthropy.
+If you go to TheGivingMovement.org [no longer active] and click on our videos, you’ll see that I have interviewed Russell Simmons and Magic Johnson about their philanthropy.
 As a matter of fact, on the Magic Johnson interview, I asked, “Are you going to let me come and interview you for a day?”
 I have him on tape saying, “Yes.”
 So he’s open to having me call him back.
 I’ve used your service to be able to contact these celebrities, and it’s amazing.
 What you offer is priceless.
 In a way, I hate to tell you this because people now think that Cheryl knows everybody.
 They just don’t know that Cheryl knows Jordan, who knows everybody.

 People will say, “Cheryl, can you get in contact with this person?”
 And I’ll ask, “What’s it worth to you?”
 They’ll tell me, “I’ll give you this or I’ll give you that,” and I’ll say, “OK, give me about thirty minutes.”
 Then I get in contact with the people and they can’t believe it.

 The other day, I almost got America Ferrera from Ugly Betty lined up for one of my events.
-She is coming to Texas, and the only reason why she didn’t do it was because my event was two hours.
+She is coming to Texas, and the only reason why she didn’t do it was that my event was two hours.
 It conflicted with another event she had already signed up for.
 But I had her one step away from saying, “Yes, I will come to your event.”

 With Robin Thicke, I’ve already received two tickets to the concert thanks to Contact Any Celebrity.
 They told me, “Cheryl, if he doesn’t come to your set at Channel 8, you can come to the concert.
 Perhaps we’ll let you interview him after the event.”
 Now I’m set when they come.
 I wanted both Robin Thicke and Jennifer Hudson to do my show on Channel 8.
 If not, I’ll still get my own personal interview with Robin Thicke.